 Reputation is critical to success.
 For senior level accounting jobs, organisations want to invest in those with a track record of success.
 Whilst there are many methods of preparing yourself for a step up, ensuring there are people who can vouch for your achievements (and recommend you for new opportunities) will be extremely valuable.
 Similarly, having quantitative results to showcase in your resume will reinforce your abilities and strengthen your appeal as a candidate.

 Although, it is not only the quantitative aspects of a career history that are important.
 Establishing a strong personal brand (both online and offline) is integral at any point in your career path.
 Executive candidates should focus on the strengths, differences, specialities, leadership style and professional direction that sets them apart from their competition.
 Not only will the personal brand stick out in people's minds, it makes it significantly easier for recruiters to match candidates with appropriate roles.
-When an opportunity comes up, it's those whose personal brands fit the requirements of the role that will get the call first.
+When an opportunity comes up, it's those whose personal brands fit the requirements of the role that could get the call first.

 Position Yourself as an Expert

+Just as a company's presence attracts customers, an effective personal brand can also draw the attention of executive recruiters.
 More often than not, when hiring for executive jobs, recruiters are looking for candidates with a specific set of skills and experience.
 This means that candidates need to be the 'go to' person in their current roles - the one that colleagues can count on to provide support and guidance whenever necessary.
 Taking part in panels and conferences is another great way to demonstrate skill, knowledge and expertise.

 Cultivate Your Network

-Maintain Relationships with Executive Recruiters
+Maintain LONG-TERM Relationships with Executive Recruiters